fission/fission.io/content/en/blog/new-features-fission-v1.16.0.md

 A couple of minor feature additions were done to the Fission Spec CLI commands.

-One of the concerns was that when any Fission CRD is deleted and if the resources are not found, the command exits with non zero error code.
+One of the concerns was that when any Fission CRD is deleted and if the resources are not found, the command exits with non-zero error code.
 Considering the **need for graceful exit**, we’ve added a new `--ignorenotfound` flag that returns a zero exit status even if the resource is not found.

 Another one is regarding Fission resources via specs.
-When a resource is already deployed with fission spec and we are trying to override it with some other deployed, then the command fails due to conflict.
+When a resource is already deployed with fission spec, and we are trying to override it with some other deployed, then the command fails due to conflict.
 To allow this behavior, the `--force` flag was added that would allow you to override existing resources.

 ## Tried Fission Yet?